HypothesisWorks/hypothesis/docs/internals.rst

 This has several major advantages:

-1. The templates can be of a much more restricted type than the desired output - you can require them to be immutable, serializable, hashable, etc without in any way restricting the range of data that you can generate.
+1. The templates can be of a much more restricted type than the desired output
+   - you can require them to be immutable, serializable, hashable, etc without in any way restricting the range of data that you can generate.
 2. Seamless support for mutable data: Because the mutable object you produce is the result of reifying the template, any mutation done by the function you call does not affect the underlying template.
-3. Generation strategies can be made functorial (and indeed applicative.
-You can sortof make them monadic but the resulting templates are a bit fiddly and can't really be of the desired restricted type, so it's probably not actually worth it)
+3. Generation strategies are monads (more or less.
+The generation is monadic, the simplification rules don't strictly follow the monad laws but this isn't a problem in practice).

-The latter is worth elaborating on: Hypothesis SearchStrategy has a method map which lets you do e.g. strategy(int).map(lambda x: Decimal(x) / 100).
+The latter is worth elaborating on: Hypothesis SearchStrategy has methods map and flatmap, which lets you do e.g. strategy(int).map(lambda x: Decimal(x) / 100).

 This gives you a new strategy for decimals, which still supports minimization.
 The normal obstacle here is that you can't minimize the result because you'd need a way to map back to the original data type, but that isn't an issue here because you can just keep using the previous template type, minimize that, and only convert to the new data type at the point of reification.

+Making generation monadic is trickier because of the way it has to interact with reification (you can't know what the strategy you need to draw from is until you've reified the intermediate argument, which you can't do).
+The way this is solved is pretty fiddly and involves some tricks that wouldn't work in a pure language unless reify was also pure (and it's quite useful to allow reify to be monadic).

 --------------------------
 Multi-stage simplification